Out of Many Scattered Things: Epistolaric Empiricism

 The point of the above paragraph, in case it wasn’t clear, is that I need a few days to collect my thoughts.
 I did, however, want to expeditiously email you and say the following:

 Three.
 I think you’re so right by the way.
 Just to be clear, I already thought you were right when I emailed you; I just didn’t know if YOU knew how right you were, but it seems like you definitely do, so congratulations there (ha).
-I liked your laid-out argument, though I submit to you that given the results of the paper I am attaching, which has been submitted to my superfriends at Nature [Accuracy aside: the editorial board of Nature may actually deeply, genuinely despise me because I argued with them so much about a paper on cellular senescence I submitted eighteen months ago or so…I’m not sure they’ve forgiven me yet; but they will.
+I liked your laid-out argument, though I submit to you that given the results of the paper I’m attaching, which has been submitted to my superfriends at Nature [Accuracy aside: the editorial board of Nature may actually deeply and genuinely despise me because I argued with them so much about a paper on cellular senescence I submitted eighteen months ago or so…I’m not sure they’ve forgiven me yet; but they will.
 Eventually.
 I can be very charming.
 But in a totally above-the-board, ethical way.
 Full disclosure.
 Too much disclosure], the kaiju, having a biochemical makeup incongruous with terrestrial biochemistry [Accuracy aside: by which I mean the existence of nucleic acid monomers that differ markedly from our local walking, talking collections of organized primordial ooze] in and of itself comprises a piece of evidence that is no longer circumstantial.
-For example, the, er, optimistic people who search for the Loch Ness monster might tell you that the oceans are full of waiting carnage, but principle of parsimony-wise, no terrestrial ocean is going to be full of waiting xenocarnage unless there’s some alien continuity.
+For example, the, er, optimistic people who search for the Loch Ness monster might tell you the oceans are full of waiting carnage, but principle-of-parsimony-wise, no terrestrial ocean is going to be full of waiting xenocarnage unless there’s alien continuity.

 Sincerely,

 P.P.S.
 What if you sent me your entire thesis.
 Not even an impertinent suggestion—just an uncensored thought?
-I can read German.
+I read German.

 P.P.P.S.
 Did you see commentary on abnormal plate tectonics that came out in Geology Today?
 Soooo not my area, but some of the synthesized geological data might be of interest to you.